MyPerfectWords - Essay Writing Service

 Step 6: Write the Conclusion

-Your conclusion should restate your main impression without simply repeating your thesis word-for-word.
+Your conclusion should restate your main impression without simply repeating your thesis word for word.
 Leave your reader with a lasting image or final sensory detail that captures the essence of what you've described.

 Reflect on the significance or meaning of your subject.
 Why does this person, place, or thing matter?
 What should readers take away from your description?